Russell Brookes: Career

 Two years in the Talbot team followed before he joined Vauxhall/Opel dealer team, first in the Chevette HSR then the mighty Group B Opel Manta 400.
 The two years with the Opel Manta put Brookes head to head with his team mate Jimmy McRae (father of the late world champion Colin McRae).
 The needle match contest was more about the unofficial title of 'Top British Driver' than the championship itself.
 McRae won in 1984 and Brookes in 1985.
-The intensity of the contest lives in the memory of enthusiasts to this day.

 After a year in the uncompetitive Vauxhall Astra and a one off event in a 'works' Lancia Delta Integrale Brookes rejoined Ford in 1988 for an assault on the British Rally Championship, championing first a Ford Sierra RS Cosworth.
 Latterly he drove a Ford Sapphire Cosworth 4x4 giving Ford their first international win with the new four wheel drive car.
 Here he stayed until the end of 1991 when he more or less retired from competitive rallying.
 Until shortly before his death, he was still making sporadic appearances in various cars on historic rallies and at motorsports events.
 In September 2008, Brookes took part in the Colin McRae Forest Stages Rally, a round of the Scottish Rally Championship centred in Perth in Scotland.
 He competed in the event in a historic Ford Escort RS1600.
 He was one of a number of ex-world and British champions to take part in the event in memory of McRae, who died in 2007.